-The Albuquerque International Balloon Fiesta has amassed facts, figures, and history since 13 hot air balloons launched from a shopping center parking lot in Albuquerque in 1972.
-The 2017 Balloon Fiesta takes place Oct.
-7 through Oct.
-15, and 700 hot air balloons will take to the air from Balloon Fiesta Park.
+The Albuquerque International Balloon Fiesta has grown in scale and noteworthy history since 13 hot air balloons launched from a shopping center parking lot in Albuquerque in 1972.
+The 2019 Balloon Fiesta takes place Saturday, Oct 5, 2019— Sunday, October 13, 2019, with over 600 hot air balloons and 1,000 pilots taking to the air from Balloon Fiesta Park.

 The winds and currents in Albuquerque make for perfect hot air ballooning conditions, and the weather in early October provides gorgeous sunny days and cool mornings, also perfect for getting a balloon off the ground.
 Colorful hot air balloons against New Mexico's bright blue skies are a sight never to be forgotten.